Ruth Asawa: Early life and education

-The summer before her final year in Milwaukee, Asawa traveled to Mexico with her older sister Lois (Masako).
-Asawa attended an art class at the Universidad Nacional Autonoma de Mexico; among her teachers was Clara Porset, an interior designer from Cuba.
-A friend of artist Josef Albers, Porset told Asawa about Black Mountain College where he was teaching.
-Asawa recounted:I was told that it might be difficult for me, with the memories of the war still fresh, to work in a public school.
+Originally Asawa wanted to be an art teacher but Asawa has since recounted:I was told that it might be difficult for me, with the memories of the war still fresh, to work in a public school.
 My life might even be in danger.
-This was a godsend, because it encouraged me to follow my interest in art, and I subsequently enrolled at Black Mountain College in North Carolina.From 1946 to 1949, she studied at Black Mountain College with Josef Albers.
-Asawa learned to use commonplace materials from Albers and began experimenting with wire, using a variety of techniques.
-Like all Black Mountain College students, Asawa took courses across a variety of different art forms and this interdisciplinary approach helped to shape her artistic practice.
-Her study of drawing with Ilya Bolotowsky and Josef Albers was formative.
-Her drawings from this time explore pattern and repetition, and she was especially intrigued by the meander as a motif.
-She was particularly influenced by the summer sessions of 1946 and 1948, which featured courses by artist Jacob Lawrence, photography curator and historian Beaumont Newhall, Jean Varda, composer John Cage, choreographer Merce Cunningham, artist Willem de Kooning, sculptor Leo Amino, and R. Buckminster Fuller.
+This was a godsend, because it encouraged me to follow my interest in art, and I subsequently enrolled at Black Mountain College in North Carolina.From 1946 to 1949, she studied at Black Mountain College with Josef Albers after being recruited by artist Ray Johnson.
+Under Albers's mentorship, Asawa learned to use commonplace materials and began experimenting with wire.
+Like other Black Mountain College students, Asawa took courses on different art forms, which shaped her artistic practice.
+Under Ilya Bolotowsky and Josef Albers's mentorship, her drawings explore patterns and repetition, bird and chevron motifs, overlapping forms, and optical illusions.
+She was especially intrigued by the meander as a motif.
+Asawa found the summer sessions, called the Summer Institute, of 1946 and 1948, which featured courses by Jacob Lawrence, Beaumont Newhall, Jean Varda, John Cage, Merce Cunningham, Willem de Kooning, Leo Amino, and R. Buckminster Fuller particularly influential.
 According to Asawa, the dance courses she took with Merce Cunningham were especially inspirational.
-In one class that included fellow student Rauschenberg Asawa reported that they ran down a large hill like it was a dance with flaming torches blasting Stravinsky's Rite of Spring.
-In contrast, Asawa described her experiences studying under Josef Albers as more formalist and what other students described as Fascist in demeanor and did not consider the feelings of his students in his teachings.
-He preferred to teach exploration and discover through design rather than the regurgitated freeloaded knowledge taught by other academics.
-Asawa connected with this approach because of her family's cultural background and what she describes as an intolerance for emotion.
+In one class, Asawa recalls running down a large hill with flaming torches to Stravinsky's The Rite of Spring.
+In contrast, Asawa described her experiences studying under Josef Albers as more formalist, which she connected with due to her cultural background and what she described as an intolerance for emotion.
+Asawa retook the same design, color, and drawing and painting courses with Albers for multiple years and found that ruminating on the same problems led to deeper feelings towards the work.
+Her experience at Black Mountain and the adversity her family faced led to the social consciousness seen in her sculptures.